jezzsantos/automate/docs/LeanCanvas.md

 # Lean Canvas - autōmate

-## Problem
+## Business Problem
-> List your top 1-5 problems.
+> What problem does the business have that you are trying to solve?
+(Hint: Consider your current offerings and how they deliver value, changes in the market, delivery channels, competitive threats and customer behavior.)

-1. A software team usually starts from first principles with only rudimentary sample coding templates, and they build a codebase from scratch for every piece of software they create.
-Coding patterns and architectures specific to this codebase may emerge and may persist across software archetypes (e.g Web API, EDA, etc).
-If they do, they will be honed (over time) with each use (by the same people).
-However, they are still quite difficult to tease out of any specific codebase to be reused on the next codebase. (opportunity here for: sharing knowledge, without violating IP constraints).
+1. Most software teams start new projects/products from first principles with only rudimentary and sample starter code templates.
+Then they build up a basic codebase structure from scratch for every piece of software they create.
+Code implementation patterns and code structure patterns specific to this codebase may emerge.
+Depending on the type of pattern, they may persist across software archetypes (eg. Web API, Website, Mobile, EDA, etc) but only if the developers build more than one instance of that archetype.
+If they do, they will likely extract coding patterns from successive instances and hone those patterns (over time).
+However, structural patterns and implementation patterns are still quite difficult to tease out of any specific codebase to be reused on the next codebase, unless the developer has extensive experience across many similar projects (unlikely for products as they have longer lifecycles). (opportunity here for: sharing knowledge, without violating IP constraints).
-2. Any developer finds it very hard to provide or prescribe known/pre-defined coding patterns to less experienced team members in a form that is easy to re-apply (where and when they need them), in order to maintain consistency across a codebase. (opportunity here to: capture important patterns in a canonical form for sharing).
+2. Tech Leads/Lead Developers/Architects/Tech Consultants find it very difficult to provide or prescribe known/pre-defined coding patterns to less experienced team members in a form that is easy to re-apply (where and when they need them), in order to maintain consistency across a codebase.
+Generally, to do that they have to write extensive guidance and documentation, and ensure that it is followed, and keep it up to date with changes. (opportunity here to: capture important patterns in a canonical form for easily sharing).
-3. Less experienced developers (in a specific codebase) find it hard to know where to put their point-solutions in a codebase, as they are more focused on getting the task done rather then how, or where and how it should fit in an architecture. (opportunity here for: contextualising the patterns)
+3. Less experienced developers (in a specific codebase) find it hard to know where to put their point-solutions in a codebase, as they are more focused on getting the task done rather then how, or where and how it should fit in an architecture. (opportunity here for: contextualising the patterns, and the patterns knowing where to put code)
-4. Documenting accurately (over time, as things change), and then carbon copying coding patterns (verbatim) is very tedious and error prone for developers to re-use them correctly. (opportunity here for: automating rote tasks, and versioning auto-migration of patterns).
+4. Applying coding patterns (verbatim) into a codebase is very tedious and error prone for codebase contributors to re-use them correctly. (opportunity here for: automating rote tasks, and versioning auto-migration of patterns).
-5. Enforcing the correct application of [agreed to] coding patterns is very challenging for teams since the development tools in common use today are too general-purpose to be specific enough to understand specific patterns.
+5. Enforcing the correct application of coding patterns is very challenging for coding teams since the development tools in common use today are too general-purpose to be specific enough to understand the constraints of specific coding patterns in a specific codebase.
 The DSL argument.
-Development tools (IDE's specifically) are very good today at making it easy and seamless to manipulate code structure and coding patterns in any way the developer wishes.
-The tools that most IDE's provide to enforce coding patterns (eg. Rosyln Analysers) are still too difficult to program, configure, maintain, version and deploy to a specific team (for team members to maintain effectively alongside their code as it changes).
+Development tools (IDE's specifically) are very good today at making it trivially easy and seamless to manipulate code structure and code/configuration in any way the developer wishes (highly flexible) and this easily compromises any established structural coding patterns.
+Forcing Tech Leads to use other tools (like unit tests, architectural validation tools) to ensure that coding patterns are not compromised.
+5. The tools and technologies that most IDE's provide to enforce coding patterns (eg. Rosyln Analysers, Code-Completion technologies) are still far too difficult to program, configure, maintain, version and deploy to a specific team (for team members to maintain effectively alongside their code as it changes).

 ### Existing Alternatives
 > List how these problems are solved today.

-1. No re-use, no patterns - Building software without  pre-defined architectures, and with no patterns of reuse (that were learned from previous codebase experiences).
-The wild west.
-Often lacking technical leadership, developers are starting from first principles each time, supplemented with using plethora of 3rd party OSS libraries.
-Falling into common traps that are mitigated by having codified constraints -> evolving quickly into big balls of mud.
+1. **Worked around**: No re-use, no coding patterns (aka the Wild West) - Building software without  pre-defined architectures, structural patterns, separation of concerns, etc, and with no patterns of reuse (that were learned from previous codebase experiences).
+Often lacking technical leadership in these codebases, each codebase contributor is starting from first principles each time, doing as they please, limited by their own experience, often supplemented with plethora of their familiar and favourite 3rd party OSS libraries.
+Creating massive amounts of technical debt, cruft, and accidental complexity.
+Evolving quickly into big-balls-of-mud.
-2. Tech Leads (lead developers) are having to work very hard to harvest and lay down patterns manually and consistently, and then pair with every team member to demonstrate and teach them how to reproduce those patterns and how to extend them in legitimate ways, to keep them from working around them.
-There are some rudimentary templating tools in most IDE's to help with applying simple templated files (eg Live Templates in Jetbrains IDE, Visual Studio Snippets) , but none are integrated well enough to apply patterns that span across multiple projects/folders/files, nor that use information harvested from the existing code.
+2. **Manual Application and Enforcement**: Tech Leads/Lead Developers/Architects/Tech Consultants are having to work very hard to manually harvest, tailor, and prepare suitable patterns manually and consistently across a codebase.
+Then meet/pair with every team member to demonstrate and teach them how to reproduce those patterns and how to extend them in legitimate ways.
+Code reviews and frequent manual inspections are employed to prevent codebase contributors from working around those patterns, and the necessary constraints they provide to the codebase.
+2. **Automated Application**: There are some rudimentary templating tools in most IDE's to help with applying simple templated files (eg Live Templates in Jetbrains IDE, Visual Studio Snippets) , most are either at the  snippet level, or at the file level, but none are integrated well enough to apply patterns that span across multiple projects/folders/files, nor that extract information harvested from the existing code.
 None (explored) manage the versioning of the patterns and migrating from one version to another, nor refactoring code generated from previous versions of the pattern, as the patterns change.
-3. To enforce that patterns are used correctly, Tech Leads are having to resort to write automated tests (or Roslyn Analyzers) to ensure that these patterns are adhered to correctly, and architectural constraints are not accidentally violated.
-Since the development tools are so general purpose and must allow the developer full freedom to do whatever they want, even if that violates the intended architecture of the codebase.
+4. **Automated Enforcement** solutions: To enforce that patterns are used, and used correctly, Tech Leads/Lead Developers/Architects/Tech Consultants are having to resort to:
+   1. Write Automated unit Tests or create Roslyn Analyzers plugins to ensure that these patterns are adhered to correctly, and architectural/structural/semantic constraints are not incidentally nor accidentally violated when code is changed.
-4. Code completion tools (with Machine Learning assistance) such as eg. Github CoPilot and TabNine are second guessing exact code matches (as developers type code), but these tools are not yet learning the variability of the larger patterns in the code.
-At best, they are only learning what has been typed before in that codebase.
+   2. Code completion tools (with Machine Learning assistance) such as eg. Github CoPilot and TabNine are second guessing and suggesting exact code matches (as developers type their code), but these tools are not yet learning the variability of the larger component patterns in the code.
+At best, they are only learning what has been typed before in that codebase. (more investigation into their capabilities is needed as these technologies emerge).
+   3. The NuPattern project (https://github.com/nupattern) open source, already provides the first version of this capability, and has addressed many of the challenges of this kind of tooling, and how to integrate it into an IDE.
+However, it is only targeted at .NET stacks, works in Visual Studio 2013, and has not been updated to work with any other IDE, and is no longer maintained.

 ## Customer Segments
 > List your target customer and users.

-1. Producers of tooling: Tech Leads/Lead Developers of software teams, Independent Technical Consultants,  that want to provide their team/customers with specific coding patterns in their software.
-Especially software teams that create similar products or solutions of specific types or technical domains (eg. WebAPI, Mobile App, IoT Sensing Device, etc).
+1. Producers of developer tooling: Tech Leads/Lead Developers/Architects/Tech Consultants working with software teams, that desire to provide their software teams (Code Contributors) with specific coding patterns in their software.
+Especially software teams that create similar products or solutions of specific types or technical domains (eg. WebAPIs, Mobile Apps, IoT Sensing Devices, etc).
-1. Consumers of tooling: Any programmer that wants to re-use existing patterns (reuse knowledge of experts).
-Any programmer on a team where these tools are mandated.
+1. Consumers of tooling: Code contributors that want to re-use existing patterns (re-use the knowledge of their experts).
+Code contributors on a team where these tools are mandated by Tech Leads/Lead Developers/Architects/Tech Consultants.
+1. Technology Evangelists/Tech Domain Experts/Community Leads who want to share their best/recommended practices and guidance in an easy to apply format, for others in their communities.

 ### Early Adopters
 > List the characteristics of your ideal customer.

-They are an experienced software company/team that sees value in establishing and maintaining consistency across a codebase, that must evolve.
+They are an experienced software company/team that sees value in establishing and maintaining consistency across a codebase, that must evolve and evolve over a reasonable period of time.

 They have several wishes to accelerate their creation of quality software:

-1. To accelerate the onboarding of less experienced developers onto the codebase (and teach them existing coding patterns and the shape of new code and where it fits).
+1. To accelerate the onboarding of less experienced contributors onto the codebase (and teach them existing coding patterns and the shape of new code and how things are shaped and where they fit).
-2. To re-use learned patterns between software codebases that are similar in archetype (eg. web API patterns, IoT device patterns).
+2. To re-use learned patterns between software codebases that are similar in archetype (eg. WebAPIs, Websites, Mobile Apps, IoT devices, etc).
-3. Are willing to invest in developer tooling that captures and evolving these patterns over the years (as tech platforms change).
+3. Are willing to invest in developer tooling that captures and evolving these patterns over the years (as tech platforms change, and as the experts learn more).

 ## Unique Value Proposition